tigeorgia/shenmartav/README.CMS.rst

 =========================
-README for shenmartav CMS
+READ ME for shenmartav CMS
 =========================
 Hello and welcome to the shenmartav CMS!

 The CMS is built on the Django Admin (https://docs.djangoproject.com/en/dev/ref/contrib/admin/) and DjangoCMS (https://www.django-cms.org/) .
-You can access it via the URI /admin, e.g.
+You can access it via the URL /admin, e.g.

 http://shenmartav.ge/en/admin/